 The approach to managing security risk can take a range of forms, and it may not be practical for an organisation to address all identified risks.
-Priority should be given to those threats and associated vulnerabilities that have the highest likelihood of compromising the confidentiality, integrity and availability of healthcare information and those that have the potential for greatest impact on the CQR and its information, should a compromise be realised.
+Priority should be given to those threats and associated vulnerabilities that have the highest likelihood of compromising the confidentiality, integrity, and availability of healthcare information and those that have the potential for greatest impact on the CQR and its information, should a compromise be realised.

-Risk management options4 can include:
+Risk management options3 can include:

-- Risk avoidance risk is avoided by deciding not to start or continue with the activity that would cause the risk. - Risk acceptance accept the potential risk, but put plans in place to manage the consequences of the risk should it occur. - Changing the likelihood through implementation of controls and preventative actions e.g. audit and compliance programs, contract conditions, policies and procedures, testing. - Changing the consequences through implementation of controls such as business continuity management, disaster recovery, back-up, emergency procedures, to reduce the consequences of the risk occurring. - Risk transfer sharing the risk with another party or parties e.g. through the use of contracts, insurance, outsourcing arrangements.
+- Risk avoidance risk is avoided by deciding not to start or continue with the activity that would cause the risk. - Risk acceptance accept the potential risk but put plans in place to manage the consequences of the risk should it occur. - Changing the likelihood through implementation of controls and preventative actions e.g., audit and compliance programs, contract conditions, policies and procedures, testing. - Changing the consequences through implementation of controls such as business continuity management, disaster recovery, back-up, emergency procedures, to reduce the consequences of the risk occurring.